Zenith-the-realest/school-vault/Notes/Stretching materials and storing energy.md

 ## Rubber balloons:

-As you blow up a
+As you blow up a balloon, it is at first difficult, as the **rubber is quite stiff.** At some point, it requires *less force to produce an extension,* but at the end, it is **finally stiff.**